 The cardiomyopathy of ATTR amyloidosis (ATTR-CM) can be caused by changes associated with aging (called wild-type ATTR) or by an inherited gene variant passed down through families (called hereditary ATTR).
-In both types, a protein called transthyretin (TTR) changes shape and builds up in the heart and other tissues in the body, causing a variety of symptoms.
-This buildup, also known as amyloid deposits, reduces the heart's ability to pump blood-a condition known as cardiomyopathy, which can lead to heart failure.
+In both types, a protein called transthyretin (TTR) changes shape and builds up in your heart and other tissues in the body.
+This buildup, also known as amyloid deposits, can cause a variety of symptoms.